I traded doomscrolling for an early morning walk - and I couldn't believe how much better I felt after 2 weeks

 4. A happier mood

-We are repeatedly told that walking is important for our mental health.
-Not only can it ease symptoms of stress and serious mental health conditions like anxiety and depression though, but it can also be a simple way to boost your mood - especially in the spring and summer months when the sun rises earlier in the morning.
+We are repeatedly told that walking is good for our mental health.
+Not only can it ease symptoms of stress and serious mental health conditions like anxiety and depression, though, but it can also be a simple way to boost your mood.

 “A morning walk also provides time to let our minds wander, which is associated with creativity," says Dr Sandi Mann, a senior psychology lecturer at the University of Central Lancashire.
 "Going for a walk and taking the time away from stimulation created by our phones and laptops can spark new ideas and thoughts."

-I find a walk in the morning helps shape my day for the better.
-On busy days, I can mentally prioritize what needs to be done and approach my to-do list clear-headed, energised and motivated.
+I find walking in the morning helps shape my day for the better.
+On busy days, I can mentally prioritise what needs to be done and approach my to-do list with a clear head, feeling energised and motivated.
 On quieter days, I can revel in the contentment of being alone, letting my mind wander, or I can enjoy a catch-up with friends.
 Either way, it is a joyful start to the day.

 Dr Sandi Mann joined the Department of Psychology at the University of Lancashire in 1998 as senior lecturer in occupational psychology, after completing her PhD and two master's degrees.
 She has a varied work background including clinical psychology and journalism.